jaiminiprajapati/Module07-PlannerApp/README.md

 # 📅 Calendar Application

+**Note:** The HTML file and the CSS file were provided by the Instructor/TA.
+Further changes  were made to add the  functionality in the javascript file for the working of the application.

 ## Overview
 The Calendar Application is a sleek and user-friendly tool designed for busy employees to efficiently manage their daily schedules.
 This application features a modern interface with dynamically updated HTML and CSS powered by jQuery.
 Leveraging the Day.js library, date and time operations are seamlessly handled in the browser.